 Browse maps available from the Washtenaw County Parks and Recreation Commission.

 Master plan documents produced by the Washtenaw County Parks and Recreation Commission can be found here.

-More than forty-five years ago, the Washtenaw County Parks and Recreation Commission (WCPARC) held its first meeting.
+More than forty-six years ago, the Washtenaw County Parks and Recreation Commission (WCPARC) held its first meeting.
 The Commission’s land base at the time consisted of five roadside parks, and undeveloped land in Lyndon Township.
 One of the Commission’s first tasks was to create a five-year Parks and Recreation Master Plan.
-Since that time, the park system has grown to include over 7,300 acres of land, including over 40 nature preserves and parks.
+Since that time, the park system has grown to include more than 8,000 acres of land, including over 40 nature preserves and parks.
 Every five years, the Commission updates the Parks and Recreation Master Plan to identify priorities and remain eligible for State of Michigan recreation grants.